 By the end of this course, you will:

-- Have initiated, researched, and written short pieces of original writing ranging from poetry to fictional and non-fictional short stories;
+- have initiated, researched, and written short pieces of original writing ranging from poetry to fictional and non-fictional short stories;

-- Become aware of the connections between creativity, structure and discipline;
+- become aware of the connections between creativity, structure, and discipline;

-- Be able to discuss the specific course topic critically and confidently.
+- be able to discuss the specific course topic critically and confidently.

 Additional i-Course Objectives

 i-Course: This course includes an additional one-credit Italian language section for a total of 4 credits.
-Please note: Only those of you with an intermediate Italian proficiency level (one year of college level Italian or more) are eligible to enroll in ISLI 330i with the additional Italian component.
+Please note: Only those students with an intermediate Italian proficiency level (one year of college level Italian or more) are eligible to enroll in ISLI 330i with the additional Italian component.
 Please click here to find out more!

 Service Learning Project Description

-In this course, you will collaborate with SapereFood, an online magazine dedicated to sharing the Umbrian agricultural traditions and food producers’ narratives with consumers.
-You will conduct on-site interviews and participate in tastings of local products, which will serve as the basis for one of the creative writing assignments.The collection of your stories will then be published on the SapereFood webpage.
-At the end of the semester, you will present your project to the Umbra community.
+In this course, you will meet with the Umbrian producers and participate in tastings of local products, which will serve as the basis for one of the course’s creative writing assignments.
+You will then transform your experience during the visits into a children’s story on food in both English and Italian.
+To conclude the project, you will share your creative piece at “Apriti, scuola!”, a weekly multi-lingual children’s reading hosted by “Il Castello Rotondo” Elementary School.
+At the end of the semester, you will present your work to the Umbra community.